Losing emotional control?

 This can happen quickly if a major life event has just maxed out your stress levels.

-For example, chances are you've put some issues on the back burner for too long and now they're getting the better of you.
+Chances are you've put some issues on the back burner for too long and now they're getting the better of you.
 You've got baggage.

 The core of the problem though is that you can't tolerate the discomfort of moving through your emotions and consequentially, you've created a backlog.

 Your nervous system has no more "room" to withstand the angst long enough to feel your way through.
-The emotional content is in queue waiting to be released.
-Owing to your backlog, it catches you unawares.

-Without that ability to ride out the emotional storm, life becomes restricted in the range of all emotions - good and bad.
+Without that ability to ride out the emotional storm, life eventually becomes restricted in the range of all emotions - good and bad.

 You're hard pressed to put words to your experience, and instead of emotions guiding your life, you’re looking for ways to stifle them.